MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-license.md

 - **Workspace A** was created in an organization that doesn't have Premium capacity.

-- **Workspace B**  was created in an organization that does have a Premium subscription, and was saved in dedicated capacity.
+- **Workspace B**  was created in an organization that does have a Premium subscription, and the workspace was saved in dedicated capacity.
 This workspace has a diamond icon.

     ![image of three workspaces](media/end-user-license/power-bi-dedicated.png)

-The Power BI Pro *designer* can share and collaborate with other Pro users in any of the three workspaces.
-But, the only way the Power BI Pro user can share and collaborate with free users is by using Workspace C, which is in Premium dedicated capacity.
+The Power BI Pro *designer* can share and collaborate with other Pro users in either of the three workspaces.
+But, the only way the Power BI Pro user can share and collaborate with free users is by using Workspace B, which is in Premium dedicated capacity.
 Within the workspace, the designer assigns roles to collaborators.
 Your role determines what actions you can take within the workspace.
 Power BI *consumers* are usually assigned the *Viewer* role.
 To learn more about roles, see [Workspaces for Power BI consumers](end-user-workspaces.md).